shawntabrizi/awesome-polkadot/README.md

 - [Rust and Polkadot Workshop](https://www.shawntabrizi.com/rust-and-polkadot-workshop/)

 	The Rust and Polkadot Workshop is a two-day course designed to take you from zero to one on your Polkadot journey.
-It covers the fundamentals of cryptography, blockchain, Rust, and Polkadot, and incorporates the [tutorials](#tutorials) I recommend below as part of the course.
+It covers the fundamentals of cryptography, blockchain, Rust, and Polkadot, and includes the [tutorials](#tutorials) I recommend below as part of the course.

 - [The Polkadot Blockchain Academy](https://github.com/Polkadot-Blockchain-Academy)

-	The PBA is an 5-week in person course designed onboard existing software developers into the Polkadot and broader blockchain ecosystem.
+	The PBA is an 5-week in person course designed to onboard existing software developers into the Polkadot and broader blockchain ecosystem.
 All resources for the academy are available online for free.

 	- Course Content: https://polkadot-blockchain-academy.github.io/pba-book/
 	- Video Recordings: https://www.youtube.com/@polkadotblockchainacademy/